onyb/reobject/README.md

 ### Contributing

 Want to help?
-For a start, you can contribute to the project by:
+You can contribute to the project by:

-* Using reobject in your projects, proposing new features, or trying it out just for fun.
+* Using reobject in your projects, finding bugs, and proposing new features.
 * Sending pull requests with recipes cooked using reobject.
 * Trying your hand at some [good first bugs](https://github.com/onyb/reobject/issues?q=is%3Aissue+is%3Aopen+label%3Abitesize).
 * Improving test coverage, and writing documentation.